2014-2015 Undergraduate & Graduate Catalog

 Any one of the following items may constitute grounds for removal from the program:

-- Failure to complete required remedial work at the required level, and in a timely fashion, while on probation.
+- Failure to complete required remedial work at the required level while on probation.

-- Failure to complete items required in a remediation contract at the required level, and in a timely fashion, while on probation.
+- Failure to complete items required in a remediation contract at the required level while on probation.

-- Final grades in two semesters that result in probation.
+- Final grades in 2 consecutive semesters that result in probation.

-- Failure to demonstrate "continued competency" per VII.
-B.
+- Failure to demonstrate "continued competency" of past course content.

-- At the time of application to physical therapy, and throughout matriculation as a PT student, failure to report a felony record or arrest for a crime for which criminal charges are pending.
+- At the time of application to physical therapy, failure to report a felony record or arrest for a crime for which criminal charges are pending.

 - Evidence of unethical, illegal or dishonest behavior in academic or community life from the date that GVSU's offer of admission is accepted to the date of graduation.

-- Semester one is at Pew Grand Rapids Campus in the Cook-DeVos Center for Health Sciences and at Allendale Campus.
+- Semester 1 is at Pew Campus Cook-DeVos Center for Health Sciences and Allendale campus.

-- Semesters two through six and eight are at Pew Grand Rapids Campus in the Cook-DeVos Center for Health Sciences.
+- Semester 2-6 and 8 are at Pew Campus Cook-DeVos Center for Health Sciences.

-- Clinical experiences are in Michigan and other selected states during semesters three, five, seven, and nine.
+- Clinical experiences are in Michigan and other selected states during semesters 3, 5, 7, and 9.

 The following program is available: